kaipingz/kaipingz.github.io/content/working-papers/_index.md

 6. Leaders and Regime Changes in Authoritarian States (1946-2020)

-7. Zhang, K., Liu, S. and Huang, Z. “Winning Hearts and Minds: Does Social Media Propaganda Increase Affective Legitimacy?"
-Top Paper Award, Political Communication Division, International Communication Association, 2023

-8. Zhang, K., Zheng, S., and Meng, T. “A Tale of Two Pandemics: Propaganda-induced Polarization in Elite Discourse of COVID-19 on Chinese Social Media.”

-9. Zhang, K., Zhao, Z., Cao, J., & Meng, T. “The Geopolitics of Information Flow: A Cross-national, Cross-media, and Cross-platform Analysis.”

-10. Gao, S. and Zhang, K. “Does Governmental Refutation of Misinformation Halt Online Collective Action?
-Evidence from a Natural Experiment in China.”

-11. Liu, Y., Zhang, K., Zhu, M., & Wu, W. “The power of ‘big brothers’: Political Leaders and Regime Changes in Authoritarian States.”

-12. Wang, T. & Zhang, K*.
-“Does Digital Platform Increase Civic Participation in Budgeting: A Natural Experiment from Chengdu.” (in Chinese)《数字平台能否增加公众参与：一项基于超大城市的自然实验》。

-13. Wang, T., Zhuang, M., & Zhang, K*.
-“How Digital Participatory Budgeting Empowers Deliberative Urban Governance.” (in Chinese)《数字技术如何赋能中国城市协商治理》。

-14. Wang, B., & Zhang, K*.
-“Four Faces of Deliberative Governance in China.” (in Chinese) 《让协商治理运转起来：公众参与的机会和意愿》。

-# <span style="color:black;font-family:Times New Roman">**Ongoing project**</span>
-Navigating the Tides: Reciprocity of Media Negativity in U.S.-China Relations
+7. Navigating the Tides: Reciprocity of Media Negativity in U.S.-China Relations

-The Affective Dilemma of Security: Spatiotemporal Dynamics of Emotions in U.S.-China Relations
+8. The Affective Dilemma of Security: Spatiotemporal Dynamics of Emotions in U.S.-China Relations